Department: Clinical Science and Services

 Holger currently teaches on various courses for the Senior Clinical Training Scholars and the Nervous System and Special Senses strand for the BVetMed undergraduate course, Advanced Veterinary Nursing Physiology module, and teaches final year students and Senior/Junior Clinical Training Scholars during their Neurology & Neurosurgery rotation.
 He has received the Jim Bee Educators Award in 2010 and 2012 for excellence in teaching.

 The Neurology/Neurosurgery team provides many CPD courses.
 Examples of courses available include: Neurological emergencies, Feline Neurology, Epilepsy and Brain Disease/Spinal diseases in the Old and Young.
-Holger also runs a successfull eCPD course in Neurology.
+Holger also runs a successfull eCPD course in Neurology and is a frequent invited flyer on the international lecturer circuit.

 Holger works in the RVC Small Animal Referral hospital on all aspects of neurology and neurosurgery but his particular interests are canine and feline epilepsy (Tour).
 For more information on epilepsy and the epilepsy clinic at the QMHA please visit our Small Animal Referral webpage.